shipt/py-volley/README.md

 - data_model - When your application receives data from a queue, what schema and object do you expect it in?
 The data_model is provided by the user.
 And the `model_handler` describes how to construct your `data_model`.

 To demonstrate, let's create an application with two worker nodes.
 One consumes from Kafka, finds the maximum value in a list then publishes it to Redis.
 The other consumes the message from Redis - if the max value is > 10, it logs to console otherwise it constructs a new list and publishes to the same Kafka topic.

+You can skip the details and just run `make intro.start`, which runs this example through `./example/intro/docker-compose.yml`

 1. start Kafka and Redis instance